 - Your Case Fully Presented.
 Traffic court moves fast, and judges like to move people along quickly.
 The result is often that you are unable to fully lay out your case.
 A TBD is advantageous in that you can present a complete defense where the judge is assigned a time/date that he/she must review the whole case fairly and separate from the busy court.

 - New Trial.
-One of the main advantages of beginning with a TBD is that if you happen to lose, you can actually set up a new trial, called a Trial De Novo, which gives you a clean slate and a second chance to fight your ticket.
+One of the main advantages of beginning with a TBD is that if you happen to lose, you can actually set up a new in-court trial, called a Trial De Novo, which gives you a clean slate and a second chance to fight your ticket.
 There are several new advantages at this stage.
 First, if the officer fails to show up, you win!
 Second, you may get a new judge who is more careful than the first one.
 Third, since this will be a few month out from when you got the ticket, the officer will have a harder time remembering anything from the incident.
 There is nowhere else in the court system that you can have a new trial simply because you did not like the outcome of the first trial.
 It is only possible when you use a trial by written declaration.

 - Traffic School.
 If you are eligible for traffic school (i.e. have not attended in last 18 months), then you can usually still be able to do traffic school even if you lose the trial by declaration.
 Commercial drivers who get tickets in their commercial vehicle are not eligible for traffic school.
 However, if a CDL driver gets a ticket in his personal vehicle, he may be able attend traffic school.
 Speeding tickets 25 mph over the speed limit are not eligible for traffic school.
 For the complete California rules on trial by declaration click here.

 - We have proven results